A naive p-adic height on the Jacobians of curves of genus 2: Introduction

 \subsection{Acknowledgements}

 I want to thank Steffen M\"{u}ller and Francesca Bianchi for proposing this topic to me and more generally for introducing me to the research area of heights and $p$-adic analysis.
 We have had many useful discussions and both were very generous with their time and feedback, for which I am very grateful.
-I also thank Oliver Lorscheid for helpful comments on an early version of the manuscript.
+I also thank Oliver Lorscheid for helpful comments on an earlier version of the manuscript.
+I want to thank the anonymous referee for their detailed feedback and useful suggestions, in particular for suggesting the generalisation in Theorem \ref{thm:generalnaiveheight} and the geometric argument in Remark \ref{rem:alternativeproofLemma}.